Occupational Safety and Health Management System

 Contractor Management

 WNC has drawn up a Contractor ESH Management Procedure to ensure the safety of both contractors and employees, maintain facility safety, and observe related ESH regulations.
 This document clearly demarcates the powers and responsibilities of company units and contractors and describes ESH issues requiring attention.
-Contractors are required to sign a Commitment to Work Safety for Contractors in WNC Plants before applying to conduct in-plant operations, and are required to participate in the notification of in-plant hazards and educational training for safety and health organized by the Industrial Safety Dept. After in-plant operations are approved, employees of contractors must participate in a tool-kit meeting to understand the hazards that personnel should pay attention to in the plant along with relevant safety procedures, and conduct in-plant operations after confirming operation details with the responsible managers under supervision and assessment of the ESH management units.
+Contractors are required to sign a Commitment to Work Safety for Contractors in WNC Plants before applying to conduct in-plant operations, and are required to participate in training sessions on in-plant hazards and safety and health knowledge organized by the Industrial Safety Dept. In 2024, 3,038 persons from 390 contractors took part in the aforementioned training.
+After in-plant operations are approved, employees of contractors must participate in a tool-kit meeting to understand the hazards that personnel should pay attention to in the plant along with relevant safety procedures, and conduct in-plant operations after confirming operation details with the responsible managers under supervision and assessment of the ESH management units.

 WNC conducts contractor review annually to evaluate contractors’ safety and health management capabilities.
 Guidance or replacement of contractors is executed according to review results.
-An online contractor evaluation system was introduced to enhance the efficiency of annual contractor assessments, and further optimizations were made to the system in 2023 to strengthen assessment standards.
-Based on the evaluation results, key contractors were provided guidance and improvement assessments to enhance their safety and health management capabilities and safety culture literacy.
-Starting from 2020, construction evaluations have been added for new contractors, and the contractor evaluation items, scoring standards and calculation formulas have been more clearly and specifically defined to ensure the standardization of evaluations and reduce manual calculations errors.
+In 2023, we optimized our digital contractor evaluation system.
+Contractors were categorized into three grades based on their evaluation scores, and those with scores below 3.5 were provided guidance and improvement assessments to enhance their safety and health management capabilities and safety culture literacy.
+Construction evaluations have also been added for new contractors, and the contractor evaluation items, scoring standards and calculation formulas have been more clearly and specifically defined to ensure the standardization of evaluations and reduce manual calculation errors.
 In addition, to strengthen the management of hazardous operations of contractors, a checklist has been drawn up for higher-risk operations including hot work, roofing, elevated, and restricted operations, to ensure that contractors follow the safety standards before, during, and after operations.
-In 2023, a total of 8 new suppliers in the factory construction category were evaluated.
+In 2024, a total of six new suppliers in the factory construction category were evaluated.

 WNC Contractor Evaluation